 - Character defamation

-If you collect any details from users that fall under the category of SPI, take extra steps to ensure the data is securely stored and safe from potential hacks or breaches.
+If you collect any details from users that fall under the category of SPI, take extra steps to ensure the data is securely stored and safe from potential cybercrimes.

-You should also conspicuously post a privacy policy on your website or app outlining what sensitive data you collect, the legal basis for why, and explain the rights users’ have over that data.
+Conspicuously post a privacy policy on your website or app outlining what sensitive data you collect, the legal basis for why, and explain the rights users have over that data.